SeppeStaelens/FOORT/README.md

 cmake --build build
 ```

-which will cause the executable to be stored in the `bin` subdirectory.
+which will cause the executable to be stored in the `FOORT/bin` subdirectory.
 CMake can be cleaned by simply removing the relevant folders

 ```
 rm -rf build
-rm -rf bin
 ```

 #### MacOS Troubleshooting